Battle-Girl

-Battle-Girl is a 1997 multidirectional shooter video game developed by Ultra/United Games and originally published by Power Media for the Macintosh.
+Battle-Girl is a multidirectional shooter video game developed by Ultra/United Games and originally published in 1997 by Power Media for the Macintosh.
 In the game, players assume the role of the titular character taking control of her Soyuz 1183-A BattleCraft to save the Great Machine by eradicating malicious programmers released by Terminus, a weapon of Chaos.
 Its gameplay uses a two-joystick configuration reminiscent of Robotron: 2084.

-Battle-Girl was co-designed over the course of almost two years by Scott Laing and Andrew Campbell, being influenced by various arcade games and most notably Tempest 2000, as the team at Ultra/United Games were fans of the Atari Jaguar.
-Although first launched for Macintosh, the game was ported to Microsoft Windows in 1998.
+Battle-Girl was designed over the course of almost two years by Scott Laing and Andrew Campbell, being influenced by arcade video games and Tempest 2000.
+The game was ported to Microsoft Windows in 1998.
 The Mac OS version was re-released by Feral Interactive in 1999, with the addition of a physical demo released by Green Dragon Creations and Monkey Byte Online.
-The title garnered very positive reception from critics for its graphics, audio and gameplay.
+The title garnered positive reception from critics for its graphics, audio, and gameplay.

 Gameplay

-Battle-Girl is an arcade-style top-down multidirectional shooter game similar to Robotron: 2084 and Tron, where players assume the role of the titular 15-year old character piloting her Soyuz 1183-A BattleCraft across more than 99 increasingly difficult stages to protect the Great Machine and its function pods by destroying malicious programmers by Terminus, a weapon built by terrorist organization Chaos as the main objective.
+Battle-Girl is a top-down multidirectional shooter.
+Players assume the role of the titular 15-year old character piloting her Soyuz 1183-A BattleCraft across more than 99 increasingly difficult stages to protect the Great Machine and its function pods by destroying malicious programmers by Terminus, a weapon built by terrorist organization Chaos as the main objective.
 Prior to starting a new game, players have the option to select a stage or change the difficulty level.

-The game uses a two-joystick control setup with support for other control peripherals; the left joystick controls the on-screen ship while the right controls the direction the ship's weapon fires, with both joysticks allowing a 360 degree eight-way input direction.
+The game uses twin-stick shooter controls with support for other control peripherals.
+The left joystick controls the on-screen ship while the right controls the direction the ship's weapon fires.
 Each stage is a single screen populated with a large number of enemies and obstacles that are harmful to the ship.
 Players have to protect the four function pods from being rewritten by the programmers and failing to do so results with Terminus entering the stage to harm the ship.
 Succeeding in destroying Terminus grants bonus points after completing the stage, however, he nevertheless returns in the next stage.
 Players can also collect items like upgrades for the main weapon, secondary weapons and temporary power-ups.